lbw33/weathify/README.md

 * Clean and minimal design to present data clearly to the user.
 * Stores information locally so that the current location will not reset upon browser refresh.
 * Able to select weather from anywhere in the world.
-  * City and State can be entered to retrieve US weather information.
-  * City and Country Code can be entered to receive weather data from other countries.
+  * City and Country Code can be entered to receive weather data.
 * Icon representing current weather will dynamically change depending on conditions at chosen location.

 =======================================================